-Growing up in a construction family, I connected with tools and materials at an early age.
-Following service in the navy and a period of years working as a surgical technologist, I became interested in art and architecture.
-My early experiences, alongside my preoccupation with the dynamic organism of the built environment, continue to inform my work and contribute to my own sense of place and identity.
+Growing up around a blue-collar construction family, I had the opportunity to connect with tools and materials at an early age.
+Exposure to the jobsite as a youth helped shape my interest in architecture and the ever-changing organism of the built environment.
+These early experiences continue to inform my work and contribute to my own sense of place and identity.

-Parallels between anatomical design and architectural convention are natural starting points for my experiments, often moving around themes of origin and decay within the urban landscape.
-My interpretations frequently result in quirky assemblages reminiscent of childhood forts or tree house iterations in miniature.
-While past projects have ranged anywhere from collage and drawing to large-scale kinetic sculpture and installation, my most current work presents as a collection of eccentric architectural models, wryly alluding to the seriousness of the many ominous societal issues on our collective horizon.
+The idea of architecture as living entity is a natural starting point for my experiments, often moving around themes of origin and decay within the urban landscape.
+My process results in quirky assemblages reminiscent of childhood forts or tree house constructions in miniature.
+While past projects have ranged from collage and drawing to kinetic sculpture, my most current work presents as a collection of eccentric architectural models, wryly alluding to the seriousness of the many ominous societal issues on our collective horizon.

-My materials are typically found, bartered or bargained for, in keeping with my inclination to repurpose when possible.
+My materials are typically found, bartered or bargained for in keeping with my inclination to reuse when possible.